akka/akka-http/docs/src/main/paradox/routing-dsl/routes.md

 @@@

-Usually you don't create any @unidoc[RouteResult] instances yourself, but rather rely on the pre-defined @ref[RouteDirectives](directives/route-directives/index.md#routedirectives)
+Usually you don't create any @apidoc[RouteResult] instances yourself, but rather rely on the pre-defined @ref[RouteDirectives](directives/route-directives/index.md#routedirectives)
 (like @ref[complete](directives/route-directives/complete.md#complete), @ref[reject](directives/route-directives/reject.md#reject) or @ref[redirect](directives/route-directives/redirect.md#redirect)) or the respective methods on the [RequestContext](#requestcontext)
 instead.